ipspace/netlab/docs/caveats.md

 ## Arista EOS

 * Routed VLANs cannot be used in EVPN MPLS VLAN bundles
+* Arista EOS uses an [invalid value for the suboption 150 of the DHCP option 82](https://blog.ipspace.net/2023/03/netlab-vrf-dhcp-relay.html#vendor-interoperability-is-fun) when doing inter-VRF DHCPv4 relaying.

 The following features do not work on Arista cEOS Ethernet interfaces: